-In a world filled with change, it is often not the physical changes we find difficult but rather the emotional letting go of the way the world used to be and the shifting to a new identity.
-These psychological responses are called ‘transitions‘ and they come in three stages.
+In a changing world it is often not the physical changes we find difficult but rather the emotional or psychological letting go of the way the world used to be and the shifting to a new way of being.

 The first stage is called Separation.
 This is where we come to terms with the idea that we need to let go of a past that has been important to us.

 Managing this well requires us to recognise that emotions are not rational.
 So they cannot simply be resolved in purely rational ways.

 We can’t just tell ourselves (or other people) “The past is gone, get over it.”

 Instead, we need to talk in a language that our emotions will understand.